DWTS: Perfect 10s and a rule change after shock eliminations

 Brodie Kane and Enrique Johns took the floor with a pasodoble and we were very excited after Brodie's mum Jo Kane pumped us up.
 This was our girl Brodie's moment and her look was as fierce as her moves.
 There were high kicks and stares almost as saucy as her spins.
 My favourite performance of the night so far, and if the judges disagree, Jo Kane will stomp on them.

-Kane gave Savalli goosebumps and with this feedback, Jo Kane retreated.
+Kane gave Savali goosebumps and with this feedback, Jo Kane retreated.
 Someone give this mother-daughter duo a TV show.

-Mental health advocate Jaz Thornton and partner Brad Coleman had us feeling teary-eyed from the get-go.
-After hearing about Thornton's battle with mental health and meeting Dr Stephanie Taylor who she credits as saving her loife, there wasn't a dry eye in the house.
+Mental health advocate Jazz Thornton and partner Brad Coleman had us feeling teary-eyed from the get-go.
+After hearing about Thornton's battle with mental health and meeting Dr Stephanie Taylor who she credits as saving her life, there wasn't a dry eye in the house.

 While I was nervous we were having a Janet Jackson Super Bowl moment when Coleman pulled Thornton's top, it turned out to just be a lovely costume change.
 Tears flowed on the judge's table and Thornton was awarded two more perfect 10s.